judica-org/judica-org.github.io/content/blog/hodl-chicken.md

 author="Pyskell and Jeremy Rubin"
 +++

 Hello!
-I'm really excited to have <a href="https://twitter.com/pyskell">@pyskell</a> -- making the first guest post on the Judica blog!
+I'm really excited to have [@pyskell](https://twitter.com/pyskell) making the first guest post on the Judica blog!
 The post below is a description of Pyskell's efforts to make a new game for Bitcoin, a sort of "proof of strong hands" called HodlChicken.
 The blog will describe how the contract is written and show how the Sapio + Tux ecosystem works together to produce compelling Bitcoin Applications.

 Let's hand it off to Pyskell to tell you more about what he built.